-- NOTE: If the computer is in the Sleep state or in Hibernation, you must first exit Sleep or Hibernation before shutdown is possible. - Save your work and close all open programs. - Click Start, and then click the arrow next to the Lock button. - Click Shut Down.
+- NOTE: If the computer is in Standby or in Hibernation, you must first exit Standby or Hibernation before shutdown is possible. - Save your work and close all open programs. - Select Start > Turn Off Computer > Turn Off. - NOTE: If you have been registered to a network domain, the button you click will be called Shut Down instead of Turn Off Computer.